10 Transposing Instruments

 Now that we know what transposing instruments are, we must learn how to interpret them.
 For this, we use our knowledge of intervals.

 If a clarinet in B-flat plays C4, you will hear B-flat3 (and not C4).
-This means that for every note in the clarinet’s part, you will hear a pitch that is a major second lower.
+This means that for every pitch in the clarinet’s part, you will hear a note that is a major second lower.
 Returning to the Farrenc trio, we can now put the clarinet’s concert pitches below the written pitches to compare.

 Example 10.2.1.
 Written pitch versus concert pitch for the clarinet in B-flat from Example 10.1.2